kuiperzone/AvantGarde/README.md

 By the default, only "*.axaml;*.xaml" and image files are shown in the Project Explorer as these are the primary files you will want to see in Avant Garde (the rest of your project will be hidden but see below).

-Avant Garde maintains its own "settings" pertaining to each solution you open with the application.
-Normally, you will not need to change these.
-If you do make changes, these changes will be saved between launches so that you need only make them once.

-**Important.** For example, in order to generate previews, Avant Garde must find your application assembly which must first be built.
+**Important.** In order to generate previews, Avant Garde must find your application assembly which must first be built.
 Normally, if your assembly is in the usual place, i.e. under "project/bin/Debug...", Avant Garde will find it.
-If, however, if you are using variables or a "Directory.Build.props" file to set your output location, you will need to specify this location at the project level (below).
+If, however, if you are using variables or a "Directory.Build.props" file to set your output location, you will need to specify this location at the project level (see below).

 ### Solution Settings ###
-Solution settings pertain on a per solution basis and are saved between launches of Avant Garde.
-They are specific to Avant Garde and changes do not modify any project file on disk.
+Each solution (or project file) you open in Avant Garde has its own "settings".
+These are specific to Avant Garde and, typically, the default values suffice and you will not have to change them.
+Any changes you do make, however, are cached by Avant Garde so that changes persist between application launches.
+Note that they are stored outside of your project as Avant Garde does not write to your project directories.

-Click "Edit -> Solution", or the "cog icon" in the toolbar.
+With a solution file open, click "Edit -> Solution", or the "cog icon" in the toolbar, to view the solution level settings.

 [![Avant Garde Solution Settings](Media/Github-screenshot-solution.png)](Media/Github-screenshot-solution.png)

-For example, setting "Include File Pattern" to "*" will cause all project files to be shown in the Explorer.
+For example, setting "Include File Pattern" to "*" will cause **all project files** to be shown in the Explorer.
+Remember, however, that views are read-only and Avant Garde is not intended to be used as a text editor or IDE.

-### Project Settings ###
+#### Project Settings ####
 Project settings pertain to each project within a solution.

 Click "Edit -> Project", or the "cog icon" beside the project in the Explorer.